Pesto Chicken Penne Pasta is an amazing combination of flavors. Ditch the jarred pesto and make your own. There’s nothing like it.

 Turn up heat to medium/low, add asparagus and green beans, and saute until tender-crisp.
 The length of time will depend on how cooked through you want them, but it will take about 10 minutes to reach tender-crisp.

 Add portobello mushrooms, and cook for 3-5 minutes.
 Add frozen peas and cook for 2-3 minutes, until they are warmed through.
-Add baby spinach and continue cooking until spinach wilts.
+Finally, add baby spinach and continue cooking until spinach wilts.